Best Chess Openings for Beginners: 5 Simple Systems That Actually Work

 The plan in one sentence: Establish a solid center with ...d5, develop the c8 bishop early with ...Bf5, then castle and look for the central break ...c5.

-What to know: After 3.Nc3 dxe4 4.Nxe4, play 4...Bf5 immediately, this is the key move that defines the Classical variation.
-For full plans and variations: The Caro-Kann Defense Guide.
+What to know: After 3.Nc3 dxe4 4.Nxe4, play 4...Bf5 immediately, the key move that defines the Classical variation.
+For full plans: The Caro-Kann Defense Guide.

-5. The Queen's Gambit Declined (Black), Best Defense Against 1.d4
+5. The Queen's Gambit Declined (Black), A Reliable Defense Against 1.d4

 Moves: 1.d4 d5 2.c4 e6